simolus3/drift/examples/app/README.md

 ## Development

 As this app uses drift, it depends on code-generation.
-Use `flutter pub run build_runner build` to automatically build the generated code.
+Use `dart run build_runner build` to automatically build the generated code.

 ### Testing